jspsych/jsPsych/docs/tutorials/rt-task.md

 Let's greet the subject with a simple welcome message using the [html-keyboard-response](/plugins/jspsych-html-keyboard-response.md) plugin.

 First, we create a trial that uses the `html-keyboard-response` plugin and contains a simple string to show the subject.
+As explained on the [plugins documentation page](/overview/plugins.md), the trial object must have a `type` parameter that tells jsPsych which plugin to use.
+The value of `type` is similar to the plugin name, but starts with `jsPsych` and is written in camel case rather than with dashes.
+So to use the `html-keyboard-response` plugin, we need to write `jsPsychHtmlKeyboardResponse` as the trial type.

 ```javascript
 var welcome = {